CraigKelly/datasimple/README.rst

 ::

-   $ pip3 install --user --upgrade datasimple
+   $ python3 -m pip install --user --upgrade datasimple

 HOWEVER, The CORRECT usage is a Pipfile controlled by pipenv.